-The Club is based in the gym at Burgess Hill School, Keymer Road, Burgess Hill and meets there every Wednesday at 1830hrs for the Beginners Groups, 1900hrs for a Development Group and 1930hrs for an alternative Development Group and the Performance Group.
+The Club is based in the gym at Burgess Hill School, Keymer Road, Burgess Hill and meets there every Wednesday at 1830hrs for the Beginners/Improvers Groups and a Development Group, 1900hrs for a combined Development & Performance Group and 1930hrs for a Development Group and a separate Performance Group.
 There are some exceptions to this (see below) so please check this website or phone another member to be sure.
 Changing and showering facilities are available at the School.
 This is our usual venue.

 Winter (mid August - May)

 - From Burgess Hill School out to a variety of destinations in Burgess Hill (well lit and quiet where possible)